PrincetonUniversity/compcomp/README.md

 The extracted version of the compiler is `driver/CompositionalCompiler.v`.
-Since `CompositionalCompiler.v` does not yet enable inlining, this version of the compiler does not currently support certain inlined CompCert intrinsics such as `__builtin_bswap`.
-We plan to add support for inlining and inlined builtins in the near future.
+Since `CompositionalCompiler.v` does not yet enable inlining, this version of the compiler doesn't currently support inlined CompCert intrinsics such as `__builtin_bswap`.
+We plan to add support for inlining and builtins in the near future.

 ## Files